babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - Q: Is the change related to something critical and we may want to be able to switch it back to previous implementation?
     - Yes

-       While still working on the feature, use a Local feature switch; when it is ready for release, convert it to Remote Feature Switch; when feature is stable consider moving it to Product Config
+       While still working on the feature, use a Local feature switch; when it is ready for release, convert it to Remote Feature Switch
     - No

        Keep it as a Local feature switch if you need one

+- Q: Is it a "kill switch"?
+Kill switch is a switch that exists **solely** to be able to turn the feature on/off remotely without releasing a patch
+    - Yes

+       Use Optimizely.
+When feature is considered stable remove it from code and mark it as deprecated in Optimizely.
+If feature requirements change and requires to behave differently for different apps move it to Product Config
+    - No

+       Use other providers (depending on previous answers)

 - Q: Does the feature need to behave differently for different apps?
     - Yes